 When a disabled child turns 18:

 - Supplemental Security Income (SSI) Benefits: Different medical and nonmedical rules are used to determine whether an adult qualifies for SSI disability benefits.
-For example, income and resources of family members are not included when deciding whether an adult meets the financial limits for SSI.
+For example, the income and resources of family members are not included when deciding whether an adult meets the financial limits for SSI.

 - Social Security Disability Insurance (SSDI) Benefits: For adults who have a disability that began before they became 22 years old, the SSDI program pays benefits based on a parent’s Social Security earnings record.
 For a disabled adult to become entitled to this “child” benefit, one of his or her parents must be receiving Social Security retirement or disability benefits; or must have died and have worked long enough under Social Security.
-Your child does not need to have worked to get these benefits; and SSDI disabled adult “child” benefits continue as long as the individual remains disabled.
+Your child does not need to have worked to get these benefits, and SSDI disabled adult “child” benefits continue as long as the individual remains disabled.